Organocerium chemistry: Cyclopentadienyl derivatives

+Applications to organic synthesis

-Organocerium compounds are typically prepared via transmetallation from the respective organolithium or Grignard reagent.
-The most common cerium source for this purpose is cerium (III) chloride, which can be obtained in anhydrous form via dehydration of the commercially available heptahydrate.
+As reagents in organic chemistry, organocerium compounds are typically prepared in situ by treatment of cerium trichloride with organolithium or Grignard reagent.
+Reagents are derived from alkyl, alkynyl, and alkenyl organometallic reagents as well as enolates have been described.
+The most common cerium source for this purpose is cerium(III) chloride, which can be obtained in anhydrous form via dehydration of the commercially available heptahydrate.
 Precomplexation with tetrahydrofuran is important for the success of the transmetallation, with most procedures involving "vigorous stirring for a period of no less than 2 hours".

-Reagents derived from alkyl, alkynyl, and alkenyl organometallic reagents as well as cerium enolates have been described.
-The stability of each is approximately the same regardless of origin (i.e. lithiate or Grignard), with the exception of alkenyl reagents, which tend to be more stable when derived from the corresponding lithiate.
-The reasons for this are still poorly understood.
-Functional groups compatible with the parent organometallic compound are generally also stable upon transmetallation to cerium.
-The figure below summarizes the kinds of organocerium compounds that have been prepared.
+The structures depicted (as below) for organocerium reagent, however are highly simplified.

+These reagents add 1,2 to conjugated ketones and aldehydes.
+This preference for direct addition is attributed to the oxophilicity of the cerium reagent, which activates the carbonyl for nucleophilic attack.

 Reactions

-Organocerium reagents are used almost exclusively for addition reactions in the same vein as organolithium and Grignard reagents.
-To this end, they have a number of particularly useful characteristics that distinguish them from their more common counterparts.

-They are incredibly nucleophilic, allowing additions to imines in the absence of additional Lewis acid catalysts, making them useful for substrates in which typical conditions fail.
+Organocerium reagents are used almost exclusively for addition reactions in the same vein as organolithium and Grignard reagents.They are highly nucleophilic, allowing additions to imines in the absence of additional Lewis acid catalysts, making them useful for substrates in which typical conditions fail.

 Despite this high reactivity, organocerium reagents are almost entirely non-basic, tolerating the presence of free alcohols and amines as well as enolizable α-protons.

-The oxophilicity of cerium imparts strong 1,2-selectivity in reactions with conjugated electrophiles similarly to organolithium reagents.
+They undergo 1,2-addition in reactions with conjugated electrophiles.
 At the same time, organocerium reagents can be used to synthesize ketones from acyl compounds without over-addition, as seen with organocuprates.
-This dichotomy illustrates the unique reactivity of organolanthanide reagents.

-Finally, organocerium reagents have been employed in a number of total syntheses.
+Organocerium reagents have been employed in a number of total syntheses.
 Shown below is a key coupling step in the total synthesis of roseophilin, a potent antitumor antibiotic.